videosdk-live/videosdk-rtc-android-java-sdk-example/README.md

 ### 2. Create or Join Meeting

-- [`NetworkUtils.java`](app/src/main/java/live/videosdk/rtc/android/java/Common/Utils/NetworkUtils.java) - This class is used to call the api to generate token, create and validate the meeting.
+- [`NetworkUtils.java`](app/src/main/java/live/videosdk/rtc/android/java/Common/Utils/NetworkUtils.java) - This class is used to call the API to generate a token, create and validate the meeting.

 - [`CreateOrJoinActivity.java`](app/src/main/java/live/videosdk/rtc/android/java/Common/Activity/CreateOrJoinActivity.java) and [`activity_create_or_join.xml`](app/src/main/res/layout/activity_create_or_join.xml) : This Activity allows users to either create or join a meeting.
-It manages microphone and webcam permissions, and handles UI interactions like enabling/disabling audio and video.
+It manages microphone and webcam permissions and handles UI interactions like enabling/disabling audio and video.
 It also switches between the `CreateMeetingFragment` and `JoinMeetingFragment`, depending on user actions.

 - [`CreateOrJoinFragment.java`](app/src/main/java/live/videosdk/rtc/android/java/Common/fragment/CreateOrJoinFragment.java) and [`fragment_createorjoin.xml`](app/src/main/res/layout/fragment_createorjoin.xml) : This fragment provides two buttons for users to either create or join a meeting.
 On button clicks, it transitions to the respective fragments (`CreateMeetingFragment` or `JoinMeetingFragment`) within `CreateOrJoinActivity`.